Onestop-advanceAI/Onestop-advanceAI/README.md

 What is OSP?
 Please read introduction here [AdvanceAI One-Stop-Platform](https://id-oop.advance.ai/)

 One-stop Orchestration Platform consists of a web portal and back-end engines.
 A portal allows customer operators to orchestrates their business components into a workflow.
-An engine, on the other side, is capable of executing the workflow with input data and producing a risk result.
+An engine, on the other side, is capable of executing the created workflow with input data and producing a risk result.

 # For New Customers
 - How to create your account?